arstercz/kapacitor-alarm/README.md

 kapacitor-alarm
 ===============

-`kapacitor-alart` is a notify manager for kapacitor [exec handler](https://docs.influxdata.com/kapacitor/v1.5/event_handlers/exec/), support nitify aggregation and whitelist features. can be used with [kapacitor-tasks](https://github.com/arstercz/kapacitor-tasks).
+`kapacitor-alarm` is a notify manager for kapacitor [exec handler](https://docs.influxdata.com/kapacitor/v1.5/event_handlers/exec/), support notify aggregation and whitelist features, can be used with [kapacitor-tasks](https://github.com/arstercz/kapacitor-tasks).

 **currently only email notifications is support!**